What is CX? Definition and Examples of Customer Experience

 3. Voice of the Customer and Open-Ended Feedback

-In addition to these specific, number-based surveys, gathering open-ended feedback from your customers is the best way to improve your CX, as you’re getting information straight from the source.
+In addition to these specific, number-based surveys, gathering open-ended feedback from your customers is the best way to improve your CX and CSAT, as you’re getting information straight from the source.
 This information can come from a lot of different places (think open-ended surveys, focus groups, online reviews, social media, etc.) so it’s important to have a tool that distills this data into useful information.

 As we talked about before, Chattermill’s software does this via the net sentiment metric.
 There are also many voice of the customer (VoC) tools out there that integrate with Chattermill.
 You can check out our list of favorites to learn more.

 So, what is CX?
 We hope you have a better understanding of this complex, multi-faceted approach to business and how it can help you achieve growth through customer loyalty.
+A better CX will also result in a higher customer lifetime value.
 Contact us via the form below to learn more about our tool and how it can integrate into your current CX program.